eekcoopuw/jobmon/docsource/core_concepts.rst

 is an actual run of a task.
 Like calling a function in Python.
 One Task can have multiple task instances if they are retried.

-.. _jobmon-node-label:

-Nodes
-#####
-Nodes are the object representing a Task within a DAG.
-It simply keeps track of where a Task is and what attributes make the task unique within the DAG.
-Tasks will often be created from a TaskTemplate and they will vary somewhat e.g. by location, this variation is what makes a Node unique.

 .. _jobmon-edge-label:

-Edges
+Edge
 #####
 The relationships between an upstream and a downstream Node.

 Compute Resources
 #################
-Compute resources are used for users to request resources for their tasks.
+Compute resources a requests for hardware and software resources such as memory, cores, runtime, queue, stdout, stderr, and project.
 Compute resources are passed in as dictionaries.
-Users are able to specify requested memory, cores, runtime, queue, stdout, stderr, and project.
 To set compute resources on Tasks, use "compute_resources".
 To set resources on TaskTemplate, Workflow, and Tool, use "default_compute_resources".
 If compute resources are set on multiple objects, Jobmon has a hierarchy of which resources will take precedence, the hierarchy is Task -> TaskTemplate -> Workflow -> Tool.

+If compute resources
+are set on multiple objects,
+Jobmon uses the following hierarchy to determine which resources will take precedence:
+*Task -> TaskTemplate -> Workflow -> Tool.*

+The default compute resources are stored in the _queue_ table in the database.

 YAML Configuration Files
 ************************
-Users are also able to pass in compute resources via a YAML file.
+You can also specifiy compute resources via a YAML file, which keeps them all in one location rather than being scattered throughout the code.
 Users can specify compute resources via YAML on the Tool and TaskTemplate objects.
 Simply create a YAML file with the requested resources, for example: